Skip to main content

 2 mentions Positive Neutral Negative

 The game suffers from significant stability issues, including numerous game-breaking bugs and glitches, poorly balanced core levels, and a clunky, inadequately documented level editor.
-Overall, players find the experience frustrating and unstable.
+Overall, players find the experience frustrating due to these persistent technical problems.

 • “The core levels it came with were not well balanced, the editor to make your own is clunky and poorly documented, and the game overall is filled with game-breaking bugs and glitches.”